jerm062/thebloclandlands/README.md

 The server listens on the port defined by the `PORT` environment variable (or `3000` by default) and provides a landing page with links to the player and guide options.

+## Map

+The web interface includes a simple hex map accessed from the Player or Guide menus.
+Launch the server with `node server.js` and open `web/index.html`.
+Choose **Map** from a menu to open the grid and record notes about each hex.